mr-kush/md/Strip Questions.md

 ---

 ## ✅ Using Radar & Reducing Fraud

+**10% of exam** |
+Demonstrate an understanding of the types of fraud a Stripe user may experience and how to use Radar and Radar for Fraud Teams to reduce fraud.

 ### **1. What type of fraud is most common in online card payments?**